devspace-sh/devspace/docs/pages/chart/customization/persistent-volumes.md

 Persistent volumes allow you to define a virtual device which is independent of your containers an can be mounted into the containers.
 An analogy would be a USB stick (persistent volume) that you plug into a computer (container) which always resets the in-build hard drive on every restart.

-When using the [DevSpace Helm chart], you can edit the `chart/values.yaml` to:
+When using the [DevSpace Helm Chart], you can edit the `chart/values.yaml` to:
 1. [Define persistent volumes](#define-persistent-volumes)
 2. [Mount these persistent volumes into containers](#mount-persistent-volumes)